23 Films That Changed My Life

 Baraka and Samsara

 Both of these films showed the world to me in a way that I had never seen it before.
 The food sequence in Samsara was utterly shocking.
-To sit down in front of these films is almost to step foot in the shoes of dozens of different walks of life.
-Of course true experience is always the best but from the comfort of your living room there are few better ways to see the earth
+To watch these films is like walking in the shoes of dozens of people from different walks of life.
+Of course, true experience is always the best, but from the comfort of your living room there are few better ways to see the Earth.

 Watch the Samsara trailer here